PLANT-POWERED · PROTEIN-PACKED · DAILY

 שמירה ושיתוף:

-Vegan Corn Fritters from Only 4 Ingredients
+Vegan Corn Latkes from Only 4 Ingredients

 now I want something different.

-I decided I want to grow a bit and focus on strength.
+I've decided I want to grow a bit and focus on strength.

 Why is it good to eat a bit more, you ask?

-Because muscle building (hypertrophy) mainly occurs when we are in a positive caloric balance.
+Because building muscle (hypertrophy) mainly occurs when we are in a positive caloric balance.

-In other words, consuming more than we expend.
+In other words: consuming more than we expend.

 There are many other variables to consider, such as the amount of carbohydrates, protein, training routine, etc.